 It's one of the main ingredients used in fertilizers.

 Ammonium phosphate is added to nitrogen in fields that help young plants thrive, grow, and produce.
-Ag workers also know to keep ammonium phosphate away from water sources where aquatic life lives.
+Ag workers are also known to keep ammonium phosphate away from water sources where aquatic life lives.

-When fire retardant made its debut in the 50s - it was a complete game changer.
+When fire retardant debuted in the 50s - it was a complete game changer.

 The various reasons are understandable: wind direction, lack of visibility - due to smoke.
 Missing a target can result in the “red Kool-Aid” dropping into streams and creeks.

-These unfortunate mistakes end up killing salmon, steelhead, and other aquatic life.
+These unfortunate mistakes kill salmon, steelhead, and other aquatic life.

 CREDIT: KING 5 Seattle